 New version (v1) of MySQL integration

-A new version (v1) of our MySQL integration is now available!
+A new version (v) of our integration is now available!

-Learn more about the integration and these features in our MySQL integration documentation.
+Learn more about the integration and these features in our integration documentation.

 Reset Replication Keys for database integrations

 Need to completely re-replicate all incrementally replicated tables in a database integration?
 Now you can(!) via the Integration Settings page on any MySQL, PostgreSQL, Microsoft SQL Server, or MongoDB integration.
 Take care though - the re-replicated rows count towards your monthly caps.